Council on Vertical Urbanism: Ranking tall buildings

 A category measuring to the top of the roof was removed from the ranking criteria in November 2009.
 This is because flat-topped skyscrapers are not as common in the modern era, as skyscrapers with intricate spire designs and parapet features atop their roofs make it more difficult to define the roof of a building.

-The CTBUH insist that a building should only be added to the official tallest list when it is (i) topped out structurally and architecturally, (ii) fully clad, and (iii) open for business, or at least partially open.
-This became the CTBUH official definition of a building's "completion".
+The CVU insist that a building should only be added to the official tallest list when it is (i) topped out structurally and architecturally, (ii) fully clad, and (iii) open for business, or at least partially open.
+This became the CVU official definition of a building's "completion".

 The CTBUH maintains an extensive database (named The Skyscraper Center) of the tallest buildings in the world, organized by various categories.
 Buildings under construction are also included, although not ranked until completion.
 The CTBUH also produces an annual list of the 10 tallest buildings completed in that particular year.
-Topping the 2008 list was the 492 m Shanghai World Financial Center in Shanghai, the then tallest building in the world according to the criteria of highest occupied floor, and home to the world's highest observation deck.
-Second on the 2008 list was the 363 m Almas Tower in Dubai, third was the Minsheng Bank Building in Wuhan which stands at 331 m, whilst fourth was The Address Downtown Burj Dubai (306 m).
-All in all, six of the 10 tallest buildings completed in 2008 are located in Asia, three in the Middle East and one in North America.